Vietnam at the 2016 Summer Olympics: Shooting

 By scoring 202.5 points in the final round of the men's 10 m air pistol, Vinh set a new Olympic record based on the International Shooting Sport Federation Rule changed on 1 January 2013.
-He became the first Vietnamese athlete to win a gold medal at the Summer Olympics, six decades since Vietnam's first participation in 1952.
+He became the first Vietnamese athlete to win a gold medal at the Olympics, six decades since Vietnam's first participation in 1952.
 His silver medal in the men's 50 metre pistol not only made him the first Vietnamese athlete to earn multiple Olympic medals, but also helped Vietnam reach the medal target set by the VOC.
-In an interview after the Games, Vinh said: "I am very emotional.
-I would like to dedicate this historic gold medal to all Vietnamese fans who have been waiting for an Olympic victory for decades."
-In a congratulations letter to Vinh, Prime Minister Nguyễn Xuân Phúc wrote that his victory "brings honor to the country and pride for officials, coaches, athletes and Vietnamese fans."
+Vinh dedicated the historic gold medal to the Vietnamese fans who had been waiting for an Olympic victory.
 Vinh received a total cash prize of $100.000 (2.4 billion VND) for his results at the Olympics.
+He went on to compete at the 2020 Summer Olympics following an invitation from the IOC.